Michael A. Tainsky

 The research focus of the lab is based on our research experience in inherited cancer and genomic instability.

 Finding the Cancer Early.
 We have developed technology for a new biochip-based test for cancer that can predict cancer before there are symptoms.
 Protein microarrays containing thousands of proteins are used in screening tests for breast and ovarian cancer.

 Understanding Cells with Defective, Mutant Cancer Genes.
-We discovered over 20 years ago that cells with defects in cancer predisposing genes grow abnormally in the laboratory.
-Using genomic profiling, we have identified three genetic pathways that contribute to immortalization of cancer cells.
+We discovered over 30 years ago that cells with defects in cancer predisposing genes grow abnormally in the laboratory.
+Using genomic profiling, we have identified pathways that contribute to immortalization of cancer cells and inherited cancer.
 These pathways are being studied to develop new therapies for the early interference in cancer formation in patients genetically predisposed to the disease.